kintohub/kintohub-docs/docs/kintoblocks/websites.md

 1. Open a Static Website KintoBlock.

-2. Click on **Settings** button displayed in side bar to modify the information.
+2. Click on **Settings** button displayed in the sidebar to modify the information.

 3. Edit Basic Info of the KintoBlock like `KintoBlock Name` and `Description`.